 Violinist, violin/viola instructor, vocalist, and composer, Natalia Steinbach began her violin studies at the age of two with teacher Ronald Mutchnik in Ellicott City, Maryland.
 She holds a Bachelor of Music degree majoring in violin performance from the Oberlin

 Conservatory of Music, where she studied with Gregory Fulkerson.
 Natalia also studied with Airi Yoshioka at University of Maryland Baltimore County.

-After graduating from Oberlin, Ms. Steinbach went on to embrace a large variety of musical genres through performing, improvising, teaching, recording, and composition.
-She also embraced her love of singing with her debut as the lead vocalist in the hard rock band, Snake Charmer.
+After graduating from Oberlin, Ms. Steinbach went on to embrace a wide variety of musical genres including rock, pop, indie, folk, jazz, and experimental music through performing, improvising, teaching, recording, and composition.
+She also brought to life her love of singing with her debut as the lead vocalist in the hard rock band, Snake Charmer.
 She is passionate about creating and performing new and original music.
-Through composition, Natalia strives to bring classical, contemporary, and experimental music styles together, to form a new and unique genre, that appeals to many types of listeners and desegregates the musical world.
+Through composition Natalia strives to bring classical, contemporary, and experimental music styles together in order to find new avenues of expression.

-Natalia Steinbach now lives in Brooklyn, New York and continues to teach students of all ages using the Suzuki Method as well as a combination of other methods.
-Ms. Steinbach also performs frequently as half of the musical and performance art duo, Naked Roots Conducive.
-Natalia also composes and performs solo material as WaterLynx and enjoys improvising and collaborating with the many amazing musicians of New York.
+Natalia Steinbach lives in Brooklyn, New York and continues to teach students of all ages and levels using the Suzuki Method as well as a combination of other methods.
+Natalia performs frequently as soloist and with various chamber groups and orchestras throughout New York as well as in other cities and states.
+In the past several years Steinbach performed frequently as a singing violinist and half of the musical and performance art duo, Naked Roots Conducive with cellist/vocalist Valerie Kuehne, as well as the